imranabeel/cs235coal/labs & practical work/README.md

       + Select circuits in drop down menu if not selected

 ____
-+ Start going though the lessons.
-(You won't understand the code at first.
-We are planning to explain that in labs.)
++ Start going through the lessons.
+(You won't understand the code at first. but we are planning to explain that in labs.)
 + We acknowledge, Its challenging to work with hardware but aren't you curious about it?

 <a href="https://2.bp.blogspot.com/-oDMOD6pVAGM/Wat-um2m9pI/AAAAAAAAGrQ/pUqP_jJXBrcZ6hzRPXEYXqvoghw1QCJ5QCLcBGAs/s1600/ice_screenshot_20170903-091828.jpeg" rel="">![Foo](